Learnable Expansion of Graph Operators for Multi-Modal Feature Fusion: Introduction

 Imagine preparing a fruit salad (see \Figref{fig:fruit-salad}).
 Initially, we slice fruits like apples, bananas, and oranges into distinct pieces, each retaining its unique flavor.
 This is analogous to features in multi-modal data, sourced from different modalities such as text, images, or videos.
 Combining these fruit slices resembles traditional early fusion methods in computer vision, where features are concatenated but remain largely independent of each other~\citep{snoek2005early,gadzicki2020early,barnum2020benefits}.
 Next, we might cut the fruit into smaller pieces and mix them further, but the distinct flavors persist.
 This reflects late fusion methods, which combine outputs from separately trained models on different modalities~\citep{snoek2005early,bodla2017deep,wang2019loss}.
 While some integration occurs, the deeper interactions between the features are still missing, just as the flavors in the salad remain separate.
 Finally, we use a fruit mixer.
 This tool thoroughly blends the fruits, creating a smooth, unified mixture where each flavor enhances the whole.
 This blending captures the essence of feature fusion.
 Our proposed graph-based fusion method parallels the fruit mixer, it doesn't just combine features but captures their complex, multi-level relationships.
 By focusing on interactions between feature relationships, we aim for a richer, more integrated fusion, revealing insights that traditional methods miss.

 Traditional fusion techniques like concatenation, element-wise operations, or attention mechanisms~\citep{dai2021attentional} often capture shallow or superficial interactions.
 These approaches typically overlook deeper, structural relationships between feature elements~\citep{atrey2010multimodal,feng2019hypergraph}, limiting their ability to align features across different modalities or domains.
 Furthermore, they often suffer from inefficiencies in computation and alignment.
 Our motivation for this work arises from the limitations of current methods, which struggle to blend and enhance feature relationships meaningfully.
 We propose a paradigm shift from high-dimensional feature spaces to lower-dimensional, interpretable graph spaces.
 Instead of relying on raw features, our approach emphasizes the fusion of relationships between features, similar to how a fruit mixer blends distinct flavors into a cohesive whole.
 Specifically, we introduce relationship graphs, such as similarity graphs, as intermediary representations that encode the relationships between entities like frame-, patch-, or token-level features from videos.
 These graphs provide a more compact and interpretable representation of the data~\citep{mai2020modality}.
-In a similarity graph, nodes correspond to entities (\eg, video clips, frames, or patches), while edges represent their relationships, such as cosine similarity.
-To further capture complex interactions, we use graph power expansions to model multi-hop connections, revealing structural insights often overlooked by traditional fusion methods.
+In a similarity graph, nodes correspond to entities (\eg, video clips, frames, or patches), while edges represent their relationships.
+To capture more complex interactions, we use iterative graph relationship updates to refine existing connections.
+This process reveals deeper structural insights that are often overlooked by traditional fusion methods.